gradle/develocity-build-config-samples/transforms-caching-experiment/README.md

 If results show that (remote) caching of transforms is not beneficial for your project, you can disable caching for (specific) transforms using the flags in this script.

-Note: Killing all gradle daemons is necessary for the experiments to give conclusive results.
-This may impact your ongoing work, so it is recommended to pause other work while the script is running.

 ## Requirements

 - A Develocity instance to publish scans to